floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-To model a asynchronous computation we can use the promise constructor.
+To model an asynchronous computation we can use the promise constructor.
 Notice how the resulting Effect returns a number and not a Promise of a number.
 This is because Effect handles the asynchronous aspect for you, so you only have to worry about the resulting type.

 Just like with `sync` its crucial that the promise returned from the function passed to the promise constructor **never** rejects.